Bullion417/PrayerViewer/README.md

 # 🙏 PrayerViewer Setup Guide

-Welcome to **PrayerViewer** — a fully customizable, mobile-friendly prayer request display system designed for churches and ministries.
-This guide will walk you through setting up and personalizing your own viewer using a Google Sheet and this HTML file.
+Welcome to PrayerViewer — a fully customizable, mobile-friendly prayer request display system built for churches and ministries.
+This guide walks you through setting up and personalizing your viewer to display submissions collected through a Google Form, stored in a linked Google Sheet, and presented using a responsive HTML file.

 ---